 - The Need – Nuclear Threats Today

-- Program Goals and Actions
+- Program Goals and Activities

 - Project Team

-- Support the Campaign
+- Donate to the Campaign

 It is critical for PSR-LA to redouble our efforts to protect health from nuclear threats.
 Physicians and health professionals are uniquely suited to articulate the public health consequences of nuclear policies and promote protective policies, and PSR-LA is distinctly well positioned to help them do so.
 We are the largest PSR chapter in the country, have a history of innovative and effective advocacy, and maintain a dedicated core group of physician members who have been advocating for nuclear disarmament since our organization was founded.